arcctgx/ARver/doc/data_track.md

 * `ffffffff`: [FreeDB disc ID] (hex).

 All fields are padded with zeros if they would be shorter than 3 or 8 digits.
-The three types of disc IDs are calculated based on the CD table of contents.
+The three types of disc IDs are calculated based on the CD table of contents (TOC).

 ## Enhanced CD (Blue Book)